nguyenthinh1511/redis-sentinel/redis/README.md

 ## Usage

-Create a network for communicate of all service
+Create a network for communicate of all services

 	docker network create redis_network